 There are 459 standards which are established for law enforcement agencies to cover six basic law enforcement subjects which include, but are not limited to: organization, management and administration, personnel administration, law enforcement operations, operational support, and traffic enforcement.
 Accreditation standards cover nationally accepted practices and procedures.

-The Annapolis Police Department was awarded full accredited status in March 2004.
-This was the Department’s initial accreditation award.
-In March 2007 the Annapolis Police Department was awarded reaccredited status, this is the Department’s first reaccreditation award.
+The Annapolis Police Department was awarded full accredited status in March 2004 and has maintained this accreditation to date.
+The Department is required to maintain this accreditation and goes through a reaccreditation process on a regular basis.
 Accredited status indicates that the Department meets and in some cases exceeds nationally accepted standards.
-Accreditation will build on what the Department already has in place and recognizes the professionalism of our officers and civilian employees.
+Accreditation builds on what the Department already had in place and recognizes the professionalism of our officers and civilian employees.
 Our employees are committed to maintaining the professionalism of the department and are dedicated to serving the community.
 "Accreditation: A Commitment to Excellence"

-The accreditation manager is Sergeant Dave Miguez and can be contacted at 410-268-9000.
+The accreditation manager is Sergeant Dave Miguez and he can be contacted at 410-268-9000.